The Summer Nonprofit Immersion Program (SNIP) is a summer internship program for undergraduate students at Wake Forest University.

 The state of the global pandemic will continue to be monitored, and decisions about whether internships will take place in-person or virtually will be made closer to summer.

-The application for community partners to host a SNIP intern is open through Friday, February 26, 2021.
+The application for community partners to host a full-time SNIP intern has closed.
+Applications are still being accepted for part-time summer interns.
 Questions?
-Please contact Camry Wilborn.
+Contact Camry Wilborn.

 2020 SNIP Placements